 Normally, the longer a child is allowed to nurse , the more superior the facial development.

 13. We each will do the best that we can for our babies.
-Some of us will be fine with no days or 1 day of nursing, others of us will be content to nurse long term.
+Some of us will be content with no days or 1 day of nursing, others of us will be fine with doing it long term.